-

 Comment:

-on the web site of my MSc advisor
+See more articles on the subject in the bibliography of my then MSc advisor

 Pr.
 G. Moore.